MolSSI/QCFractal/docs/source/user_guide/record_submission.rst

 .. hint::

-  If working with lots of calculations, it is almost always better to use a :doc:`dataset <datasets>`.
+  If working with lots of calculations, it is almost always better to use a :doc:`dataset <datasets/index>`.
   Datasets allow for coordinating large numbers of similar calculations.

 The ``add_`` functions return two objects.
 The first is :class:`qcportal.metadata_models.InsertMetadata`